First-principles insights into ultrashort laser spectroscopy of molecular nitrogen: Results and Discussions

 The angular distribution of the photoelectrons resulted from the laser pulse frequencies of 14.08, 20.34 and 26.60\,eV are presented in Fig.~\ref{angular}.
 Obviously, increasing frequency of the incident pulse enhances the kinetic energy of the photoelectrons and hence speeds up its propagation away from the molecule.
 The laser pulse is propagating perpendicular to the molecule and the electric field polarization is parallel to the molecule.
 Hence, we observe that photoelectrons are propagating in the molecule direction.
 We have also investigated time evolution of the photoelectron distribution.
 At the laser pulse frequency of 23.47\,eV, the distribution is recorded after three propagation times (3, 4, and 5\,$\hbar$/eV).
 We observe that before arriving to the detector wall, the photoelectron density has a smooth distribution, however after incident to the detector wall, many fluctuations appear in the distribution density.

-Throughout this project, we have mainly used short laser pulse lengths of 4\,$\hbar$/eV ($\sim 2.6$\,fs) to mimic the real experimental situations.
+Throughout this project, we have mainly used ultrashort laser pulses with a duration of 4\,$\hbar$/eV ($\sim 2.6$\,fs) to mimic the real experimental situations.
 In order to see the effect of pulse duration on the photoelectron spectra, a laser pulse with a four times longer duration ($\sim 10.5$\,fs) were considered in our study (Fig.~\ref{duration}).
-In general, the energy uncertainty principle, $\Delta E\,\Delta t\leq\hbar$, applies that increasing the pulse length should decrease the energy tolerance.
+In general, the energy uncertainty principle, $\Delta E\,\Delta t\leq\hbar$, applies that increasing the pulse duration should decrease the energy tolerance.
 As it is obvious in the figure, the Fourier transform of the longer pulse has much narrower dispersion around the central frequency of 18.78\,V. Therefore, the resulting photoelectron spectrum has more resolution in terms of orbital character of the emitted photoelectrons.
 We observe that the two peaks of the corresponding spectrum are significantly sharper, compared with the photoelectron spectrum of the shorter pulse.
 Moreover, frequency tolerance of the pulse exhibits nontrivial influence on the intensity of the photoelectrons.
 A laser pulse with sharper frequency distribution is clearly much more efficient for electron emission from the sample.